 If any part of the form does not apply to you, you must still complete it by placing a tick in the appropriate box.

 If you are unable to complete the application form and cannot come to our offices, a visiting officer might be able to visit you at home.
-We also offer a home visit if this is the first time you have made a claim from us.
 Please contact us for further details.

 Tonbridge & Malling Borough Council need to verify documents to prevent fraud and error and ensure that we give you the correct amount of Benefit.